 Between doctors, magazines, news reports, and the guy at the gym who won't stop talking, there is no shortage of places to get advice about your health these days.
 But one place we didn't expect was on our shopping bags!
-Yet some customers at Lululemon were surprised to note that among the inspirational phrases on the store's trademark red and white tote was some advice about sunscreen.
+Yet, in July 2014, customers at Lululemon were surprised to note that among the inspirational phrases on the store's trademark red and white tote was some advice about sunscreen.

 "Sunscreen absorbed into the skin might be worse for you than sunshine," advised the (ironically) recyclable tote.

-Even though the famous athletic apparel company is known for promoting a healthy lifestyle—and cute yoga butts!—they aren't necessarily seen as a place you'd go for medical advice.
-And this piece of advice in particular has shoppers and health professionals alike raising their eyebrows.
+Regardless of what the current Lululemon bags say, and even though the famous athletic apparel company is known for promoting a healthy lifestyle, they aren't necessarily seen as a place you'd go for medical advice.
+This piece of sun safety advice, in particular, still has shoppers and health professionals alike raising their eyebrows.

 But while we may not want our shopping bags giving us medical advice, we love this mantra also printed on the bag: "A daily hit of athletic-induced endorphins helps you make better decisions, feel at peace and reduce stress!"
 That's a message we can definitely get behind.